glajchs/slack-customizations/README.md

 Also The patched ssb-interop.js and index.js files only have a small number of lines appended to the end of them.
 If you want you can manually edit these files to remove the ending sections.
 Look for the `/** Start Slack Plugins Section **/` line.

-## Current list of Plugins

-See the image at the top to enable different specific plugins.
-The current list, in rough order of usefulness for the general public, includes:

-- Dark Theme
-- Random Emoji
-- Emoji Big Preview
-- No Laggy Scroll
-- Simple Find
-- Reactions Hover Position
-- Keybind - Close Chat
-- Keybind - Next/Prev Chat
-- Keybind - New/Open Chat

 ## How to run slack in devtools mode
 To run slack in a mode that gives you access to the webkit devtool (Inspect Element), go to a terminal, and set the variable SLACK_DEVELOPER_MENU